 “You are a stranger here but once.”

-For many decades, Camp Tuscazoar served as a Boy Scout camp, owned and operated by the Buckeye Council, headquartered in nearby Canton.
+For more than six decades, Camp Tuscazoar served as a Boy Scout camp, owned and operated by the Buckeye Council, headquartered in nearby Canton.
 The first scouts who camped in this area had no idea that this would become a full-time council camp.
 They just knew that they were going to spend the weekend at Bill English’s farm near Zoarville.
 Mr. English was one of the first commissioners in the McKinley Council (a predecessor of the current Buckeye Council) and a great friend of Scouting.
 So, whenever they could, the first Canton scout troops would escape the city and head down to the farm.

 Troop 5 Cabin & Wilderness Camp